What Raspberry Pi Components Do You Need? [Solve]

-PCBONLINE develops an auto system where you can upload your Gerber files to order PCBs/PCBA online, but our auto system for the components are still on the way.
-However, you can contact us via email at email@example.com to get a quote and order from us.
+PCBONLINE develops an auto system where you can upload your Gerber files to order PCBs/PCBA online, but our auto system for the components is still on the way.
+However, you can contact us via email at firstname.lastname@example.org to get a quote and order from us.
 We will provide factory-priced components and modules to you without minimum order requirements.

 To sum up, the Raspberry Pi is a phenomenal piece of tech, but in fact, it is a PCBA is open source.
 It is big fun to add components to develop it, and you can also DIY such a PCBA.